wfjm/herc-tools/doc/hercjsu.md

 extracts information from the `IEF403I` to `IEF404I` section and from the `Jobstep` box.

-If used without filters the output has the form
+If used without filters and options the output has the form
 ```
 2018-04-07-09:16:24_J0049_PERF-ASM.prt:
   J0049 PERF#ASM CLG      ASM      IFOX00    RC= 0000  00:00:04,36  2108K      0